griffda/PROCESS-/documentation/proc-pages/io/utilities-guide.md

 > `./utilities/morris_plotting.py`

-creates a scatter plot from
+Program to plot the output of the the sensistivity analysis by elementary effects method at a given PROCESS design point.
+It creates a scatter plot showing the mean agaisnt the variance of the elementary effects.

 ### Usage